-The Learning Center also provides individualized instruction in writing with professional tutors.
+The Learning Center also provides individualized instruction in writing with tutors.
 The Learning Center is located on the second floor of Clarke Hall (757-455-3122).
-Those students in need of a tutor can visit the Learning Center Website at: https://www.vwu.edu/academics/learning-center/.
-Learning Center testing procedures can be found in the appendix on page 20.
+Those students in need of a tutor can visit the Learning Center website.
+Learning Center testing procedures can be found in the Appendix.